See Where Your Users Actually Come From

 Tracking Script Installation

-A lightweight JavaScript snippet is embedded on your website or product.
-This script executes on every page load and captures session-level data: referrer URL, UTM parameters, page path, device type, browser, screen resolution, and geographic information derived from the user's IP address.
+A lightweight JavaScript snippet runs on every page load and captures session data like referrer URL, UTM parameters, page path, device type, browser, screen resolution, and geographic location.

 Step 2